NeutrinoCorp/quark/README.md

 Reliable Event-Driven mechanisms for reactive ecosystems in Go.

-Based on reliable mechanisms from companies such as [Uber](https://eng.uber.com/reliable-reprocessing/) who serve 1M+ requests per-hour, Quark offers a fine-tuned set of tools to ease complexity.
+Based on reliable mechanisms from companies such as [Uber](https://eng.uber.com/reliable-reprocessing/) who serve 1M+ requests per-hour, Quark offers a fine-tuned set of tools to ease overall complexity.

 ## Installation